-If you are confused or disappointed somehow of all these topics and languages to learn and have no idea of what you should learn first then here what you need to read.
+If you are confused or disappointed somehow with all these topics and languages to learn and have no idea of what you should learn first then here what you need to read.

-- Do I have the passion of learning codes and algorithms or even talking with technology geeks ?
+Do I have the passion for learning codes and algorithms or even talking with technology geeks?

-- Do I have the eligibility to learn for learning not for a degree or a certificate?
+Do I have the eligibility to learn about learning, not for a degree or a certificate?

-We all are here for a guide or steps to follow for good computer science skills, to save your time and effort you can follow these steps which is recommended as I said you just need the passion and you will search and find what you need, However you can follow this trackline :
+We all are here for a guide or steps to follow for good computer science skills, to save your time and effort you can follow these steps which is recommended as I said you just need the passion and you will search and find what you need, However, you can follow this tracking :

-- You should have 101 introductory course of computer science
+You should have 101 introductory courses of computer science

 If you want to learn driving a car you have to ride a bicycle first, and without being noticed you learned to walk then run first so you have to take an introduction to CS without talking about many codes or algorithms so you can take these courses which are equivalent in topics: